 Long-term successful outcomes around the globe:

-- Great Britain's Oswestry Outcomes Centre's patient registry revealed BHR Hip's 10-year survivorship of 95.4%, with 98.6% of patients rating their opinion of the experience as pleased or extremely pleased.2
+- Great Britain's Oswestry Outcomes Centre's patient registry revealed BHR 10-year survivorship of 95.4%, with 98.6% of patients rating their opinion of the experience as pleased or extremely pleased.4

+Any surgery presents some risks for the patient.
 There are potential risks with hip resurfacing surgery such as fracture, infection, loosening, dislocation and wear that may result in the need for additional surgery.
-Females should not have the BHR device.
-Do not perform high impact activities such as running and jumping during the first post-operative year while the bone is healing.
-Early device failure, breakage or loosening may occur if you do not follow your surgeon's recommendations on activity level.
+Females should not be implanted with the BHR.
+You should always follow your surgeon's recommendations as regards what you should and should not be doing after you have been implanted with a BHR.
+Early device failure, breakage or loosening may occur if you do not follow your surgeon's recommendations on activitiy level.
 Early failure can happen if you do not guard your hip joint from overloading due to activity level, failure to control body weight, or if you experience impact accidents such as falls.
 Hip resurfacing surgery is intended to relieve hip pain and improve hip function.
 Talk to your doctor to determine what treatment may be best for you.

-1Australian Orthopaedic Association National Joint Replacement Registry Annual Report.
-Adelaide: AOA; 2014.
+3Australian Orthopaedic Association National Joint Replacement Registry Annual Report.
+Adelaide: AOA; 2015.